(406) 404-1600

 • BIB 5301Biblical Foundations

 The Bible is holy scripture for the Christian and the theological guide for the church.
-Biblical Foundations is designed to give the student a fundamental understanding of the background, context, and overview of the biblical narrative, as well as basic interpretive skills in order to prepare the student for further study in particular areas of biblical and theological study.
+Biblical Foundations is designed to give the student a fundamental understanding of the background, context, and development of the biblical narrative as well as an overview of its prominent theological content, in order to prepare the student for further study in particular areas of biblical and theological study.
 BIB 5301 and 5302 are prerequisites to all 6000 -7000 level Biblical studies courses.
 (3 credit hours)

 • BIB 5302Hermeneutics Foundations